-There’s space for 18 here, to relax together, feed logs onto the fire, watch the flicks on TV or play family games in the lounge or drawing room.
+There’s space for 18 here, to read, feed logs onto the fire, watch the flicks on the TV or play family games in the lounge or drawing room.
 For a view of the rolling gardens, repair to the conservatory.

 Kids can let off steam with table tennis in the games room or air hockey and table football in the conservatory.
 There’s a space, a place and a pace for everyone at Holmegate, the house with big spaces and an even bigger heart.

 Pile the pot high and let it simmer in the classic country kitchen.
 Pick up your fresh mackerel, mullet and scallops at The Salt Pig, then let the Aga belt out the heat and cook up a storm as the air fills with the aroma of fresh produce about to hit the huge oak dining table.

 Gather at the table, butter the bread, pour the drinks and chinwag away as you remember the simple beauty of family and friends being together over fine food.
 If you’re celebrating, let us do the work.
 Pick the phone up and put your feet up as our chef wades in and even washes up afterwards.

 In East Holme, you can cook your own steaks on the Black Grill at The Quay Inn or enjoy hearty, family-friendly fare at The Antelope Inn.
 Try your luck with the 16oz ribeye at SteakASaurus or tuck into Nepalese nosh at The 29029.
 Head off for breakfast at The Salt Pig and leave with produce from the deli.